rekha-balan/azure-docs-test2-pr.nl-NL/articles/storsimple/storsimple-virtual-array-deploy1-portal-prep.md

    * VHDX for Hyper-V on Windows Server 2012 and later
    * VHD for Hyper-V on Windows Server 2008 R2 and later
-   * VMDK for VMWare ESXi 5.5 and later
+   * VMDK for VMWare ESXi 5.0, 5.5 or 6.0
 5. Download and unzip the file to a local drive, making a note of where the unzipped file is located.

 ## <a name="optional-step-configure-a-new-storage-account-for-the-service"></a>Optional step: Configure a new storage account for the service

 This step is optional and should be performed only if you did not enable the automatic creation of a storage account with your service.

-If you need to create an Azure storage account in a different region, see [How to create a storage account](../storage/storage-create-storage-account.md#create-a-storage-account) for step-by-step instructions.
+If you need to create an Azure storage account in a different region, see [How to create a storage account](../storage/common/storage-quickstart-create-account.md) for step-by-step instructions.

 Perform the following steps in the [Azure portal](https://ms.portal.azure.com/) on the StorSimple Device Manager service page to add an existing Microsoft Azure storage account.